MooersLab/writingLogTemplateInOrg/README.md

 ### AI use

 The section is transcluded using the org-transclude package.
-This enable the editing of this section in one file and it's import into the writing logs for many projects.
+This enables editing of this section in a single file and its import into the writing logs for many projects.
 The section is under rapid change due to the evolving nature of AI.
 Read the tutorial tutorialOrgTransclusion.org.